|

 If you're out of town on the pick-up day, you have two options: 1) have a friend pick-up your box and enjoy it for you; or 2) notify us that you'll be gone and we will donate your box to the Healdsburg food pantry or another local charity. ******************* ABOUT THE FARM

-We are not certified organic due to the cost of certification, which is several hundred dollars per year.
-However, we give your our word that we grow using organic practices and we strive to be more sustainable than the basic organic certification requirements.
-We don't ever spray any conventional pesticides/herbicides/etc (and we vary rarely even use any organic-certified sprays), and we use natural, organic soil amendments to enhance the fertility of our soil.
+YES!
+Our vegetables, fruit, eggs, beans, and grains are all USDA Certified Organic.
+It took us several year to finally decide to become certified organic due to the cost of certification--which is several hundred dollars per year--but we have always grown using 100% organic practices.
+We actually strive to be more sustainable than the basic organic certification requirements.
+We don't ever spray any synthetic chemical sprays (and we very rarely even use any organic-certified sprays).
+We use natural, organic soil amendments to enhance the fertility of our soil.
 We also do much of the work at the farm by hand, to minimize our carbon footprint.
 And the best part is, as a CSA member you're welcome to stop by for a visit to walk the fields and talk to us about our growing practices.
+Our "Community Cultivator" weekly CSA newsletter often shares field stories and insights into our growing practices.

 Many of our vegetables are heirloom varieties, and our chickens are a mix of hybrid and heritage breeds.
 We strive to offer rare and endangered varieties that can occasionally spice up your diet and dazzle your dinner guests--purple beans, candy-striped beets, tiger-stripe tomatoes, purple potatoes--as well as plenty of the old classics that we all know and love.

-Yes, our CSA members are always welcome to walk around the farm.
-Just give us a call, or send us an email, and we're more than happy to show you around.
+Yes!
+We encourage you to pick up your share at the farm so that you can stay connected to the land, see your food growing, visit with the hens or goats, and just be outside in a beautiful place!
+Bring your family and friends!
+Our CSA members are always welcome to walk around the farm.
+If it's not during a normal pick up time, just give us a call, or send us an email, and we're more than happy to show you around.
 If you choose to pick up your box on the farm, you can visit every week!
-(You can also stay up-to-date virtually by way of our online blog: www.wisdomoftheradish.com)